 Many perennials benefit greatly from division.
-Dividing forget-me-nots can help the plant form stouter stems that are less floppy and prevent center die out.
+Dividing forget-me-nots can help the plant form stouter stems that are less floppy and prevent center die-out.
 It can also increase the number of plants or control the size of an existing plant.
 In the annual form, forget-me-not will readily self-sow, populating the garden in every nook and cranny over time.
 Perennial forget-me-not flower division is recommended for the above reasons.

 The annual plant has hairy leaves, while the perennial has a glossy leaf.
-Annual forget-me-not flower division is not necessary, but the glossy leaved perennial will benefit from division every few years.
+Annual forget-me-not flower division is not necessary, but the glossy-leaved perennial will benefit from division every few years.

 How to Divide Forget-Me-Nots

 Perennial types.
-Perennial plants will develop less flowers over time, even though the plant will expand in size.
+Perennial plants will develop fewer flowers over time, even though the plant will expand in size.
 This is how you know when to split perennial forget-me-nots.
 If flowering is suffering, division can help create healthier plants that bloom more.
 Dividing forget-me-nots every 3 to 5 years can help prevent this problem while it also makes more plants.